jasalt/phel-wp-plugin/README.md

 # Installation

-Phel requires minimum PHP version 8.3 and Composer.
+Phel requires minimum PHP version 8.3 and Composer is required for installing it.
 Composer is not required if `vendor` directory is included with the plugin distribution.
+Note that Composer autoloader does not play very well with WP plugins out-of-box and something like [PHP-Scoper](https://github.com/humbug/php-scoper/) or [Strauss](https://github.com/BrianHenryIE/strauss) is probably required for plugin distribution (see also https://github.com/jasalt/phel-wp-plugin/issues/9).

 ## Existing WordPress instance